Understanding the volatility in your pension savings

 What should I do when my investments fall?

 You can make changes to your investments whenever you like.
 However, please be aware that “panic selling” can crystallise losses and potentially harm your future returns by missing out on the positive days.
 In times of high volatility, it is important not to panic or make any rash decisions about changes to your investments.

-Investing over the longer term across diversified investments generally tends to be better than trying to profit from turning points.
+Our investment strategies look to provide strong returns by investing over the longer term across diversified investments rather than trying to profit from short-term turning points.
 If you invest in the self-select fund range, you may wish to check that your investment choices reflect your longer-term goals, as some individual funds and asset classes have different levels of risk and potential returns.

 If you are close to retirement and in a predetermined investment strategy, you may wish to review the retirement target you have chosen and your retirement date.
 If you would like personalised advice, you should get in touch with an independent financial adviser.
 If you do not have an independent financial adviser, you can find information through the MoneyHelper website.